ChelzyGraXel/Spotify2023/README.md

 ![image](https://github.com/user-attachments/assets/7868c7a6-38d5-4019-a7af-fc70d3cb9cbc)

 ## 🎧 GENRE AND MUSICAL CHARACTERISTICS
-#### STEP 9.1: Correlation between Streamd and Musical Attributes
+#### STEP 9.1: Correlation between Streams and Musical Attributes
-Examine the correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
-Which attributes seem to influence streams the most?
+To find out which attributes influence streams the most, it is necessary to do a data analysis through visualization.
+The following syntax was used to examine the correlation between streams and musical attributes such as bpm danceability_% and energy_%.
+The x-axis represents the values for the musical qualities: blue for energy_%, pink for danceability_%, and purple for BPM (beats per minute).
+The y-axis represents the total streams for each track in billions.

 ```python
 # Customize the graph